anoelsm/temperature-niche-model/README.md

 ## Description

-This repository includes code to run the model (niche_model_publish.R), analyze model output (tniche_analysis-update.R), and plot model results (niche_model-2022.R) to recreate figures seen in the above publication.
+This repository includes code to run the model (Smith&Barton-model-2023.R), analyze model output (Smith&Barton-model_analysis-2023.R), and plot model results (Smith&Barton-model_figures-2023.R) to recreate figures seen in the above publication.

 ## Table of Contents